|

 Escutcheon: An ornament plate that surrounds a keyhole (see three examples)

-Faience: A French term for glazed earthenware such as Quimper. (see two examples)
+Faience: A French term for glazed earthenware such as Quimper. (see an example)

 Fausse paire: A pair of chairs, identical in form, that were crafted in different periods; typically, one of the chairs was constructed in the 18th century while the other was added in the 19th century to complete the pair. (see an example)

-Fauteuil: An upholstered armchair with open sides. (see seventeen examples)
+Fauteuil: An upholstered armchair with open sides. (see thirteen examples)

 Fauteuil de bureau: A desk chair.

-Gesso: A composition, often made with chalk and parchment size that is commonly applied to furniture, picture frames and mirrors as foundation upon which gilding or silvering was applied. (see two examples)
+Gesso: A composition, often made with chalk and parchment size that is commonly applied to furniture, picture frames and mirrors as foundation upon which gilding or silvering was applied. (see an example)

-Gilded: Covered in gold leaf. (c.f. gilt, gilding) (see twenty-eight examples)
+Gilded: Covered in gold leaf. (c.f. gilt, gilding) (see nineteen examples)

-Gilding: The decoration of surfaces with gold leaf. (c.f. gilded, gilt) (see an example)
+Gilding: The decoration of surfaces with gold leaf. (c.f. gilded, gilt) (see three examples)

-Gilt: Covered in gold leaf. (c.f. gilding, gilded). (see one hundred twenty-one examples)
+Gilt: Covered in gold leaf. (c.f. gilding, gilded). (see ninety-two examples)

 Girandole: An ornate and ornamental candlestick holder, often backed with a mirror.